Tree spade

+A 'tree moving machine' was patented by Howard E. Crawford, of Detroit (Redford Township) in 1961.
+The patent application was in February of 1958 and the patent was approved and published on July 4, 1961.

 The first tree spade at Opitz was built in 1971.
 Special machinery in tree nursery did exist before including the treedigger variants which are still more common to transplant smaller trees.